Center-for-Health-Data-Science/IntroToML/projects/kmers.md

 There is no single comprehensive reason for this, although various factors such as DNA denaturation temperature, codon bias, common functional motifs, restriction endonucleases and others are thought to play a role.

-Since numerical vectors are the bread and butter of machine learning, the implication of this is that we can effetively represent and analyze long DNA sequences using their kmer frequencies.
+Since numerical vectors are the bread and butter of machine learning, the implication of this is that we can effectively represent and analyze long DNA sequences using their kmer frequencies.

 ## Task:
 The file `data/kmers1.json` contains the 4-mer frequencies (TNF) from a sequences of microorganisms.